BOM-98/investIQ-project-3/README.md

     - [Black](https://github.com/psf/black) was used to format my code to adhere to correct standards.
     - [Codespaces](https://github.com/features/codespaces) was used to push my commits to my repository.
 - [Lucidchart](https://lucid.app) was used to generate flowcharts for the application.
 - [Visual Studio Code]() was the development environment used for this project.
+- [CI Python Linter](https://pep8ci.herokuapp.com/) was used to check my python code against pep8 standards.

 ## Libraries & Modules